Biogeochemistry

 Inland waters play an important role in the carbon cycle.

 Biogeochemical fluxes of ecosystems are sensitive to climate change.
 We therefore also study the impact of climate change on lake ecosystems through dynamic ecosystem modelling, in close collaboration with the climate modelling community.
-Our long-term monitoring data series in Lake Erken is central to most modelling efforts.
+Our long-term monitoring data series at Lake Erken is central to most modelling efforts.

 Lakes on Earth